Learning Outcomes

 Contracting Out Procedure

-- The landlord serves a warning notice on the tenant, explaining the effect of exclusion.
+- The landlord serves a prescribed warning notice on the proposed tenant (and any guarantor), identifying the premises and explaining the effect of exclusion.

-- The lease must include a reference to the exclusion and the required documentation.
+- The lease (or agreement for lease) must include a clear statement referring to the exclusion and to the warning notice and tenant declaration.

 Worked Example 1.1